Columbia has always been a place of innovation.

 1995– Pioneered home health care services with our trademarked Club 24 Senior Living at Home.

-2016– Announced our fund raising goal of $100,000 to develop 4 hospice suites to provide an intimate, comfortable environment for families at the end of life.
+2017– Opened 4 specially designed private suites to provide an intimate, comfortable environment for families and their loved ones at the end of life.

 Today, Columbia continues the tradition of integrated, compassionate care for 116 residents in a contemporary facility.
 We are proud to provide services based on need and to serve anyone regardless of religion, orientation or ability to pay.
 And we continue to look for ways to be innovative.